-As a senior, McNamara served as a team captain, and earned a spot on the 2006-07 NESCAC Winter All-Academic team.
-She was the 2007 winner of the Captain John Owen Memorial Award for dedication and support of the Middlebury women's ice hockey program.
-McNamara graduated with a degree in English.
+As a senior, McNamara served as a team captain and earned a spot on the 2006-07 NESCAC Winter All-Academic Team.
+She was the 2007 winner of the Captain John Owen Memorial Award for dedication and support of the Middlebury women's hockey program.
+She graduated with a degree in English.

 McNamara hails from North Hampton, N.H., and was a three-sport varsity athlete at Phillips Exeter Academy.

 Kayte Holtz is in her second season as a member of the Hamilton College women's hockey coaching staff.

 A 2013 graduate of Bowdoin College, Holtz earned first-team All-America honors as a senior after she helped the Polar Bears to the NESCAC title and the quarterfinals of the NCAA Division III championship.
 Bowdoin finished the season with an overall record of 21-5-2, including 12-3-1 in the conference.